 This was the over-reaching brief given by director David Fincher to his cinematographer.

-For his part, Khondji brought his own mastery of lighting and his own strong aesthetic. ( Khondji is an Iranian cinematographer, trained at NYU, and also known for influential projects like Delicatessen and The Beach).
+For his part, Khondji brought his mastery of lighting and strong aesthetic. ( Khondji is an Iranian cinematographer, trained at NYU, and also known for influential projects like Delicatessen and The Beach).

-He often uses 'motivated' light sources - in other words, the light in the shots always looks like it's coming from something real in the scene - like a window, desk lamp or reflection in a mirror.
+He often uses ‘motivated’ light sources - in other words, the light in the shots always looks like it’s coming from something real in the scene - like a window, desk lamp or reflection in a mirror.
 He also regularly employs a strong, soft single main light sources and then sculpts where it lands using a variety of screens and deflectors.
-For Seven, he extensively employed Chinese lanterns which are actually just cheap light shades one can purchase from shops like Ikea but nonetheless give a lovely soft diffuse quality of light.
+For Seven, he extensively employed Chinese lanterns which are just cheap light shades one can purchase from shops like Ikea, but none-the-less provide a lovely diffuse quality of light.
 Again, the final effect is that of fairly murky mid-tones and subtle highlights but loads of detail and richness in the shadows.

 He mentions being inspired by the work on Silence of the Lambs among other films, and, like numerous cinematographers, cites Robert Frank’s photography book The Americans as having inspired the look of the Seven - particularly in terms of mixing of bright exteriors with relatively dark, moody interiors.